sermant-io/Sermant-website/docs/en/document/developer-guide/plugin/README.md

 Finally, don't forget to add the *SPI* configuration file for the plugin configuration:

 - Add `META-INF/services` folder under `resources`.
-- Add `com.huaweicloud.sermant.core.plugin.config.PluginConfig` configuration file under `META-INF/services`.
+- Add `io.sermant.core.plugin.config.PluginConfig` configuration file under `META-INF/services`.
 - In the above file, type the `PluginConfig` implementation for all plugin configurations in the plugin package and separate them by LF.

 How to use configuration in plugin.
-The [PluginConfigManager](https://github.com/huaweicloud/Sermant/blob/develop/sermant-agentcore/sermant-agentcore-core/src/main/java/com/huaweicloud/sermant/core/plugin/config/PluginConfigManager.java) provides the interface to obtain the plugin configuration `PluginConfig`.
+The [PluginConfigManager](https://github.com/sermant-io/Sermant/blob/develop/sermant-agentcore/sermant-agentcore-core/src/main/java/io/sermant/core/plugin/config/PluginConfigManager.java) provides the interface to obtain the plugin configuration `PluginConfig`.
 In the plugin, you can obtain an instance of the plugin configuration through this manager and use it.
 The method of obtaining the instance is as follows:

   ```java
   // ${plugin config class} is the plugin configuration class
   PluginConfigManager.getPluginConfig(${plugin config class});
   ```
-  `PluginConfigManager` is the unified configuration manager [ConfigManager](https://github.com/huaweicloud/Sermant/blob/develop/sermant-agentcore/sermant-agentcore-core/src/main/java/com/huaweicloud/sermant/core/config/ConfigManager.java), The plugin side can directly use the interface of the latter to obtain plugin configuration and unified configuration：
+  `PluginConfigManager` is the unified configuration manager [ConfigManager](https://github.com/sermant-io/Sermant/blob/develop/sermant-agentcore/sermant-agentcore-core/src/main/java/io/sermant/core/config/ConfigManager.java), The plugin side can directly use the interface of the latter to obtain plugin configuration and unified configuration：

   ```java
   // ${base config class}is the plugin configuration class or unified configuration class